axprin/thermin.js/README.md

 ## Usage

-Therminjs is really easy to implement, simply include the `thermin.js` flie after jQurey in your document.
+Thermin.js is really easy to implement, simply include the `thermin.js` flie after jQurey in your document.
 Select any jQuery object and call `.Thermin()` on it.
 There are a few options you can alter when initializing, but the defaults are pretty standard.

 ```
 $('#anything').Thermin({